 The fourth Daughter Directive was transposed into Irish legislation by the Arsenic, Cadmium, Mercury, Nickel and Polycyclic Aromatic Hydrocarbons in Ambient Air Regulations 2009 (S.I.
 No. 58 of 2009).

+The EPA manages the National Ambient Air Quality Network with air quality and assessments made at locations across the country.

-The EPA's (2014) Air Quality in Ireland 2013 identifies that, overall, air quality in Ireland compares favourably with other EU Member States and continues to be of good quality relative to other EU countries.
+The EPA's (2015) Air Quality in Ireland 2014 identifies that, overall, air quality in Ireland compares favourably with other EU Member States and continues to be of good quality relative to other EU countries.